Professor Claudia V Angelelli / Mr Kester Newill

-In the practical translating and interpreting courses students opt for one of two ‘strands’, corresponding to their chosen languages:
+In the practical translating courses students opt for one of two ‘strands’, corresponding to their chosen languages:

-Study of English + two foreign languages from French, German, Spanish, Arabic or Chinese.
+Study of English + two foreign languages from Chinese, French, German, Spanish.
 Students on this strand work from the two chosen languages into English.

-Students benefit from excellent facilities for interpreting and translating, including state-of-the-art interpreting and language laboratories, digital resources for interpreting, and a range of Computer-Assisted Translation (CAT) software packages.
+Students benefit from excellent facilities for interpreting and translating, including state-of-the-art interpreting and language laboratories, digital resources and a range of Computer-Assisted Translation (CAT) software packages.

 Heriot-Watt University is regarded as one of the strongest universities in the teaching of translation by many within the industry.
 This is reflected in our professional membership of Conférence Internationale permanente d’Instituts Universitaires de Traducteurs et Interprètes (CIUTI) a multinational organisation of universities which is dedicated to upholding a standard of excellence in the teaching of interpreting and translating.